 1) What is the U.S.S.
 Kelly?

 The Kelly is a STAR TREK fan club based in the Salt Lake City, Utah area.
 Our club offers a setting of fun and family STAR TREK based enjoyment.
-Our ‘mission’ is to promote the good values espoused in the STAR TREK series.
+Our ‘mission’ is to promote the good values espoused in the various STAR TREK series.
 Membership is open to anyone regardless of race, gender, disability, financial situation, political or religious affiliation.
 In short, we try to live the spirit of the IDIC.

 2) How can I join the U.S.S.
 Kelly, and what does it cost?